mmary-ux/i-hate-shreks-guts/README.md

-# i-hate-shreks-guts
+# shrek SHOULD BE love

-but i should love him
+shrek SHOULD BE life